lukasvdgaag/SkyWarsReloaded/README.md

 [Link to the SpigotMC download page](https://gaagjescraft.net/swr)<br>
 Check out the extension: [SkyWarsReloaded Extension](https://gaagjescraft.net/swre)

+*Want to see what we are working on or planning to add?
+Check out the [SkyWarsReloaded project board](https://github.com/users/lukasvdgaag/projects/2)!

 ## Installation

 1. Head over to the download page.